tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 #### Metrics variables

-In Keras training APIs, users can specify custom metrics or strings for metrics at `model.compile`, and there is also built-in loss.
+In Keras training APIs, users can specify custom metrics or strings for metrics in `model.compile`, and there is also built-in loss.
 The variables that are involved, are either created at `compile` time, which is under `strategy.scope`, or the first time they are being updated (at `fit` time, which is also under `strategy.scope`.
 Therefore the variables should be placed correctly in parameter servers.

+There is also an option to place the metrics variables on workers, and aggregating the metrics result to parameter servers periodically.
+In theory, this results in fewer round trips between workers and parameter servers and hence better performance, but would require an additional `ClusterCoordinator` API to have explicit placement of variables on workers.

 #### Optimizer variables